 Description

-Vanilla Bean Butter Cookies are crisp and buttery, with tender crumbs and a melt-in-your-mouth feel.
-Vanilla bean paste amps up the flavor as well as add dark specks throughout.
-These cookies are made simply with just a few basic ingredients.
-Using quality ingredients truly makes them shine.
+Vanilla Bean Butter Cookies are crisp and buttery, featuring tender crumbs that melt in your mouth.
+Vanilla bean paste enhances the flavor and infuses dark specks throughout the cookies.
+Made with just a few basic ingredients, these cookies truly shine thanks to the quality of the ingredients used.

 Ingredients